heyyyjude/FastqQc/README.md

 ### Usage

-FastQc Fastq.gz
+FastQc -fq|-gz either a fastq.gz|fastq

 ####
-FastQc file is a binary file for linux. you can just download it and use it on linux.
+FastQc file is a binary file for linux. you can just download it and use it.

+the quality bar plot meaning
+5 : ----|----| ( mean of 1,2,3,4,5 position quality score )
+10 : ----|----|-- ( mean of 6,7,8,9,10 position quality score )

 ### OUTPUT